Man Shot Dead at Costco by Off-Duty LAPD Officer Identified

-An off-duty Los Angeles Police Department officer shopping with his family at a Costco in Corona was allegedly assaulted by a man and responded by shooting and killing the man and shooting and injuring two of the man's family members, Corona police said Saturday.
+An off-duty Los Angeles Police Department officer shopping with his family at a Costco in Corona was allegedly assaulted by a man, whose family says he had a mental disability, and the off-duty officer responded by shooting and killing the man and shooting and injuring two of the man's family members.

+The only weapon involved in the incident belonged to the off-duty police officer, who has yet to be identified, the Corona Police Department said in a statement released Saturday.

 Although fears of an active shooter sent the store into a panic, authorities said the investigation concluded that this was an "isolated occurrence" and that it "was not an uncontained active shooter incident."